finlabsuk/open-banking-connector/docs/get-started/README.md

 - [Install the UK Open Banking root certificate](#install-the-uk-open-banking-root-certificate)
 - [Configure settings](#configure-settings) for Open Banking Connector including a database connection string
 - [Configure secrets](#configure-secrets) for Open Banking Connector including software statements and Open Banking certificates

+You can then use Open Banking Connector's [interface](../interface/README.md) within your application.
+Please see [interface docs](../interface/README.md) for examples of simple tasks such as configuring a bank (including registration creation) and creating a payment consent etc.

 ## Select a Nuget package